FREQUENTLY ASKED QUESTIONS

-Afghanistan, Bangladesh, Bolivia, Botswana, Brazil, Burma (Myanmar), Cambodia (Kampuchea), Colombia, Dominican Republic, Ecuador, Eritrea, Eswatini (formerly Swaziland), Ethiopia, French Guiana, Guatemala, Guyana, Honduras, India, Indonesia, Iran, Kenya, Laos, Madagascar, Malaysia, Mauritania, Mexico, Namibia, Nepal, Nicaragua, North Korea, Pakistan, Panama, Papua New Guinea, Peru, Philippines, Saudi Arabia, South Africa, South Korea, Suriname, Tanzania, Thailand, Timor-Leste, Venezuela, Vietnam, & Yemen.
+Afghanistan, Bangladesh, Bolivia, Botswana, Brazil, Burma (Myanmar), Cambodia (Kampuchea), Colombia, Costa Rica, Dominican Republic, Ecuador, Eritrea, Eswatini (formerly Swaziland), Ethiopia, French Guiana, Guatemala, Guyana, Honduras, India, Indonesia, Iran, Kenya, Laos, Madagascar, Malaysia, Mauritania, Mexico, Namibia, Nepal, Nicaragua, North Korea, Pakistan, Panama, Papua New Guinea, Peru, Philippines, Saudi Arabia, South Africa, South Korea, Suriname, Tanzania, Thailand, Timor-Leste, Venezuela, Vietnam, & Yemen.

 Which malaria maps have overlays in the Reference Editions?

 Botswana, Brazil, Costa Rica, Dominican Republic, Ecuador, Eswatini, India, Indonesia, Iran, Malaysia, Mauritania, Namibia, Nicaragua, North Korea, Panama, Peru, Saudi Arabia, South Africa, South Korea, Suriname, Thailand, Timor-Leste, & Vietnam.